Body Language Hacks: 10 Simple Tricks to Instantly Appear More Confident

 5. Take Up Space

-Spread out a bit.
 Use those armrests.
 Cross your ankle over your knee.
-You're not trying to shrink into oblivion; you're a majestic tree reaching for the sun.
-A tree in pants, but you get the idea.
+Sit tall.
+You’re not shrinking into oblivion—you’re a majestic tree reaching for the sun.
+(A tree in pants, but still.)

 6. The Steeple of Power